What Does RAM Do for Gaming | In Depth Guide 2023

 What-Does-RAM-Do-for-Gaming-pic-one

-DDR designation
+DDR Designation

 Every time you see too much RAM, it will have a DDR and a version number.
 DDR stands for Double Data Rate, which means it works twice for every clock cycle.
 Over time, this technology has improved, leading to DDR2 and other versions.